 Program Overview

-Western Michigan University's community and regional planning major prepares students to become professional planners with particular focus on small cities and their regional communities.
+The community and regional planning major at Western Michigan University prepares students to become professional planners with a focus on small cities and their regional communities.

 - Environmental analysis and resource management